GSA-TTS/datagov-brokerpak-eks/README.md

-# eks-brokerpak
+# datagov-brokerpak-eks

 ## Why this project

+This is a
+[cloud-service-broker](https://github.com/pivotal/cloud-service-broker) plugin
-The EKS brokerpak is a [cloud-service-broker](https://github.com/pivotal/cloud-service-broker) plugin that makes AWS EKS brokerable via the [Open Service Broker API](https://www.openservicebrokerapi.org/) (compatible with Cloud Foundry and Kubernetes), using Terraform.
+that makes AWS EKS brokerable via the [Open Service Broker API](https://www.openservicebrokerapi.org/) (compatible with Cloud Foundry and Kubernetes), using Terraform.